soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 6-04 Active Gardens to be Preserved; Gardens not Deemed Mapped Parkland.* ::

-Except as provided in section 6-05 of this chapter, all Lots under the Department's jurisdiction will be used and preserved as Gardens as long as they comply with the Department's registration and licensing requirements.
+Except as provided in 56 RCNY § 6-05, all Lots under the Department's jurisdiction will be used and preserved as Gardens as long as they comply with the Department's registration and licensing requirements.
 Lots are not dedicated as, and will not be deemed to be dedicated as, parkland unless they have otherwise been mapped as parkland by the City.